SPOT 127 Tax Credit

 Korva Coleman Excellence Awards

 The Korva Coleman Excellence Awards recognizes outstanding multimedia journalism created by high school and college journalists from around the country.
 NPR's Korva Coleman, who is a Maryvale High School graduate, presents the awards annually.
-See this year’s winners.
+See the 2016 winners.

 Students are recognized for excellence in three categories: audio, video and multimedia storytelling.
 Qualifying work must have been published online in 2016.
+The deadline to enter is January 31, 2017.
 Learn more and enter here.

 About SPOT 127